chaoss/wg-risk/focus-areas/code-quality/test-coverage.md

 - To reference this metric in software or publications, please use this stable URL: [https://chaoss.community/?p=3957](https://chaoss.community/?p=3957)

-- ***Privacy & Data Ethics Considerations**: The usage and dissemination of health metrics may lead to privacy violations.
-Organizations may be exposed to risks.
-These risks may flow from compliance with the GDPR in the EU, with state law in the US, or with other law.
-There may also be contractual risks flowing from terms of service for data providers such as GitHub and GitLab.
-The usage of metrics must be examined for risk and potential data ethics problems.
-Please see [CHAOSS Data Ethics document](https://github.com/chaoss/community/blob/main/data-use-statement.md) for additional guidance.*

 <!-- # For groupings in the knowledge base
  Context tags:
  Keyword tags: cd, ci, ci/cd, coverage, risk, testing